4ALLPORTAL/helm-charts/charts/base-cluster/README.md

 ### To 39.0.1

 Prometheus will now send alerts for levels where human interference might be necessary in regards to Node CPU / Memory usage as well as HikariCP.

+### To 40.0.0

+Removed old DeadMansSwitch implementation and added WebhookUrl for Watchdog to fire at heartbeat service